v1p3r75/floky-docs/docs/http/controllers.md

 ## Creating Controllers

-Floky provides a convenient Artisan command for quickly creating controllers: php floky make:controller.
+Floky provides a convenient command for quickly creating controllers.
 This command generates a PHP controller file within the `app/Http/Controllers` directory.

 Example: